sshahar1/SpringBootWorkshopGradle/README.md

 # Phase 2
 Starting in this branch you are requested to:
 1. Change the running port to 9090
-2. Change the default name via command line
-3. Pass all the unit tests provided
+2. Pass all the unit tests provided
-4. Change the default name of the Spring-boot application from command line in 3 ways:
+3. Change the default name of the Spring-boot application from command line in 3 ways:
    * Set the default name in command line
    * Change the profile
    * Use external properties file